 At any moment a person can find themselves without a home and in need of emergency shelter.
 The loss of a job, an illness, or a car repair can quickly create a financial crisis.
 In fact, 40% of Americans don’t have the savings to cover an unexpected $400 expense, according to Federal Reserve data released in 2018.
 Here in Richmond, more than 51,000 people had incomes below the poverty level in 2017.
 They need somewhere to turn during a crisis.

 Compounding these challenges, affordable housing is hard to come by.
-A recent report by the National Low-Income Housing Coalition noted that out of every 100 people who required low-income housing, there were only 40 dwellings available.
-That is true here in Virginia, where the Commonwealth ranks 13th in the country for high housing wages.
-The lack of affordable housing has a dual effect: it pushes more people into the homelessness system, while also making it more difficult to help people exit into housing.
+A recent report by the National Low-Income Housing Coalition noted that only 40 dwellings were available for every 100 people who required low-income housing.
+That is true here in Virginia, where the Commonwealth ranks 13th in the country for high housing costs.
+The lack of affordable housing has a dual effect: it pushes more people into homelessness, while also making it more difficult to help people exit into housing.

 CARITAS is here.
 We have friends who are helping, too.